2 die in small plane crash in Alaska state park

 The troopers, in an online log, said authorities were notified around 8 p.m.
 Monday of an overdue aircraft that had taken off from an Anchorage airport.
 The statement said the aircraft was believed to have gone up the Knik River Valley toward Knik Glacier and Lake George before heading toward Chugach State Park.

 A good Samaritan found the wreckage around 10:45 p.m.
-Monday and was able to land nearby.
+Monday.
 Recovery efforts were expected to start Tuesday, the troopers statement said.